Sustainability in Computing Education

 5. Discuss and evaluate your findings.

-For a more detailed guide on using the SusAF framework, we refer to SusAF Taster, which explains which questions to ask and how to proceed.
-The document also presents five dimensions of sustainability, whereas we have chosen to simplify the model somewhat by combining “Social” and “Individual.”
+For a more detailed guide on using the SusAF framework, we refer to SusAF Taster, which explains which questions to ask to identify sustainabilty effects and how to proceed.
+Please note that this document presents five dimensions of sustainability, whereas we have chosen to simplify the model somewhat by combining Social and Individual into Human/Menneskelig.

 Once you have identified the sustainability impacts, you can organize them in a table and/or figure to get a clear overview of how they affect each other.
 Below is the template and an example from a technical solution illustrating what this might look like: